+Whilst the course may remain open we would like to remind players that weather is changeable and you have a duty of care to protect yourself.
 When the course is open the decision whether to play is the sole responsibility of the player.
 This applies especially to weather conditions such as thunder and lightning, poor visibility and extremes of temperature.
 During inclement weather or condition, the fact that the course has not been officially closed does not warrant that it is fit for play.
 Therefore, members, guests and visitors should themselves determine whether they consider it safe to play.

 The following advice is designed to be of help and assistance and is given by the English Golf Union who are not liable for any damage or injury caused by the following of this advice.

-It is the player’s own responsibility to discontinue play when, in his/her opinion, a danger from lightning exists.
 In the event that a player is out on the golf course when lightning is about then the following safety actions are advised: